red3king/SMedit/README.md

 source venv/bin/activate   # assumes you have venv set up in the server dir ./main.py
 ```

+## Building your first state machines
+See documentation.txt in the "example projects and documentation" directory.
+After that try modifying some of the examples.

 ## Built With / Acknowledgments
 * Nanovg - Mikko Mononen [https://github.com/memononen/nanovg](https://github.com/memononen/nanovg)